Katharina Lachner

 Cross-Section Measurement with Calorimetric Variables

-• The main interaction in the energy range of the T2K beam is via charged-current quasi elastic scattering (CCQE), which is typically observed as an interaction with a charged lepton and no pions in the final state.
+- The main interaction channel in T2K's energy range is via charged-current quasi elastic scattering (CCQE), which is typically observed as an interaction with a charged lepton and no pions in the final state.
 My analysis explores the use of calorimetric variables such as the hadronic energy in addition to lepton kinematics as an attempt to investigate the composition of CCQE vs. non-CCQE interactions in the zero-pion sample.

 Hardware for T2K Near Detector Upgrade